• What is Copywriting?

 What does CMS stand for?

-The way you’re most likely to interact with a CMS is if you’re writing blog posts or smaller content elements for a company and they want you to upload that content directly to their CMS to either go live immediately on the site, or wait within the CMS for someone to review it, approve it, and send it live to the site.
+You’ll likely do CMS copywriting if you’re writing blog posts or smaller content elements for a company and they want you to upload that content directly to their CMS.
+That allows a company to allow the content to go live immediately on the site or wait within the CMS for someone to review it, approve it, and send it live to the site.

-Most CMSes aren’t user friendly in the least and definitely aren’t very pretty (why bother making the back end of a site look pretty is the general thinking).
+Most content management systems aren’t user-friendly in the least and definitely aren’t very pretty.
+(Why bother making the back end of a site look pretty is the general thinking).
 That said, though, uploading content is usually a matter of following a specific set of steps.
 Uploading directions would follow steps like “Click on the ‘content’ tab.
 Click on the button that says ‘Add New.’
 Select the ‘Advice’ category box.
 Paste content into the open field.
-Click ‘save draft.'” and so on.
+Click ‘save draft,'” and so on.

-Even if you haven’t worked with a CMS before and you’re comfortable with working online and following directions, there’s a good chance you’ll still be fine with CMSes—and you can also let a recruiter know that.
-Chances are, a company won’t be completely turned off if you’ve never worked with one before.
-If, however, you have trouble following step-by-step directions, or you’re freaked out by uploading copy to a live site, you may want to steer away from these projects.
+Even if you haven’t worked with a CMS before and you’re comfortable with working online and following directions, there’s a good chance you’ll still be fine with CMSes.
+If, however, you have trouble following step-by-step directions or you’re freaked out by uploading copy to a live site, you may want to steer away from these projects.

-Your turn!
 Have you ever worked with a CMS before?
-What was your experience like?
+What experience have you had with CMS writing?
 Let us know in the comments below!

 Interested in Copywriting?
 Get our Free Video Training!